 A warm sesame bagel from St-Viateur Bagel

-Plateau Mount Royal: Where Families Live
+Plateau Mont Royal: Where Families Live

 Three-story walkups with outdoor stairs, balconies that become arguments and reconciliations by dusk.
 A neighbor once lowered a lemon from the third floor with twine so the kid below could finish a recipe.
 Cafés catering to laptops and strollers set the rhythm.
 You come for coffee, stay for the street theater.